 4).
 Trust the process and let the authorities do their jobs.

 No parent wakes up in the morning and expects to have officers banging on their door by late evening because their child has made a threat to those around them.
-As I lay in bed the night of the incident, my heart went out to the student’s parents because I know how terrified I would be if my son or daughter were in serious trouble.
-I thought in a moment like this that I’d be angry, and I was, but I mostly felt compassion and sadness for the student’s family.
+As I lay in bed the night of the incident, my heart went out to the student’s parents because I knew how terrified I would be if my son or daughter were in serious trouble.
+I thought in a moment like this that, I’d be angry, and I was, but I mostly felt compassion and sadness for the student’s family.

 6).
 Learn to ask more specific questions about your teen’s day at school.